"Reserves" refers to any print and media materials that instructors request to be set aside for student use throughout the duration of a course.

 Audio/Visual Materials

-You can submit an Online Streaming Request for a class you are teaching.
+You can submit an Online Streaming Request for a course you are teaching.

 Limited Digitization